zephyr-data-specs/GMNS/Validation_Tools/archive/README.md

 # Validation Tools
-The current set of validation tools are contained in three separate Python scripts.
+:warning: These validation tools are outdated.
+Please use the jupyter notebooks in the folder above.

 ## Requirements:
 - [Python](https://www.python.org/downloads/)